Death of Vincent van Gogh: Changing mood at Auvers from May 1890

 On 23 July, van Gogh wrote to his brother, stressing his renewed involvement in painting: "I am giving my canvases my undivided attention.
 I am trying to do as well as certain painters whom I have greatly loved and admired...
 Perhaps you will take a look at this sketch of Daubigny's garden—it is one of my most carefully thought-out canvases.
 I am adding a sketch of some old thatched roofs and the sketches of two size 30 canvases representing vast fields of wheat after the rain."

-He returned to some of his earlier roots and subjects, and did many renditions of cottages.
+He returned to some of his earlier roots and subjects and did many renditions of cottages.

 The shooting

-Adeline Ravoux, the innkeeper's daughter who was only 13 at the time, clearly recalled the incidents of July 1890.
+Adeline Ravoux, the innkeeper's daughter who was 13 at the time, clearly recalled the incidents of July 1890.
 In an account written when she was 76, reinforced by her father's repeated reminders, she explains how on 27 July, Van Gogh left the inn after breakfast.
 When he had not returned by dusk, given the artist's regular habits, the family got worried.
 He finally arrived after nightfall, probably around 9 pm, holding his stomach.
 Adeline's mother asked whether there was a problem.
 Van Gogh started to answer with difficulty, "No, but I have..." as he climbed the stairs up to his room.
 Her father thought he could hear groans and found Van Gogh curled up in bed.
-When he asked whether he was ill, Van Gogh showed him a wound near his heart, admitting that during the night, he had set out for the wheat field where he had recently been painting, and attempted suicide by shooting himself.
+When he asked whether he was ill, Van Gogh showed him a wound near his heart, admitting that during the night, he had set out for the wheat field where he had recently been painting and attempted suicide by shooting himself.

 Adeline goes on to explain how her father sent Anton Hirschig, also a Dutch artist staying in the inn, to alert the local physician, who proved to be absent.
 He then called on Gachet, van Gogh's friend and physician, who dressed the wound but left immediately, considering it a hopeless case.
 Her father and Hirschig spent the night at van Gogh's bedside.
-The artist sometimes smoked, sometimes groaned but remained silent almost all night long, dozing off from time to time.
+The artist sometimes smoked, and sometimes groaned but remained silent almost all night long, dozing off from time to time.
 The following morning, two gendarmes visited the inn, questioning van Gogh about his attempted suicide.
 In response, he simply replied: "My body is mine and I am free to do what I want with it.
 Do not accuse anybody, it is I that wished to commit suicide."